 Glasses or contact lenses will be fine if they're clear.
 On the other hand, sunglasses, photo-sensitive or tinted lenses will reduce the effectiveness of light therapy because less light will reach the all-important receptors at the back of your eyes.

-No, 99.9% of the UV light is filtered out by the lamp.
+No, 99.9% of the UV light is filtered out by our sunlight lamps.

-Yes, we recommend that the lamp to be used daily, especially in the morning.
+Yes, we recommend that the light therapy lamp to be used daily, especially in the morning.

 In rare cases, temporary nausea and headaches can occur.
 This can be reduced by sitting further away from the lamp.
 Always use the lamp in a well-lit room to avoid eye strain.